Updated in November 2020.

 It will take a long time to search through Romanian contemporary literature and find such a direct and accurate reflection of today’s Romanian society.Mirko Schwanitz, Bayerischer Rundfunk

 A former reporter and news anchor turned writer, Tatiana Țîbuleac (b.
 1978) holds double citizenship, Moldavian and Romanian, and has been living in Paris since 2007.
 She made her debut in 2014 with Fabule Moderne (Modern Fables), a collection of short stories and fables.
 Her first novel, Vara în care mama a avut ochii verzi (The Summer in Which Mother Had Green Eyes) was published to great acclaim in 2017 and tells the story of a dying woman and her son, who are spending their last summer together in a French village.
 Awarded by the Writers’ Union of Moldova and the Romanian literary magazine Observator Cultural, the novel was translated into French and Spanish, and is now being translated into several other languages, including German and Italian.

-Tatiana published her second novel Grădina de sticlă (The Glass Garden) in 2018, for which she received the European Union Prize for Literature earlier this year.
+Tatiana published her second novel Grădina de sticlă (The Glass Garden) in 2018, for which she received the European Union Prize for Literature in 2019.

 Featured image: César Viteri / Unsplash